Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "Or two *months.* Anyhoo, I’ve got a meeting of the Conclave after this.
 I will be prepping Gao and her worlds for this as well.
 Then the Great Conclave of course.
 I was thinkin’ we ought do a joint briefing, seein’ as it’ll be all our governors-general in attendance."

 Now *that* had been a tangled bramble of a thing to sort out!
-They’d tried a unified government briefly in the form of human Champions, but…eh, it didn’t work and, in retrospect, would *obviously* have never worked.
+They’d tried a unified government briefly in the form of human Champions, but... eh, it didn’t work and, in retrospect, would *obviously* have never worked.
 That was tryin’ to hammer them into a gaoian-like structure and it just weren’t in the tiles.

 We try things.
 Sometimes they even work.

 In the end, the obvious solution won out; each planet had a king.
 King William for Cimbrean, who swore fealty to Daar; King Alex of Lucent, who (obviously) swore fealty to Gilgamesh.
 Each had a menagerie of Governors-General under them representing the many and varied human nations that had escaped intact and avoided merging into larger, more dominant cultures.
 They all had the same rank, but the *titles* of that rank were confusin’ as balls.
 There was Shin Nihon on Lucent, with a *shogun* of all the fuckin’ things, and their crown prince taking the place of the old emperor.
 The scandinavian countries had their own Union with a Jarl, and had negotiated to claim some of the land on the edge of Cimbrean’s antarctic circle, where polar ice and mountains yielded a remarkably Norway-like land to make their own.

-The French (with President) had carved out a territory in Nouveau Acadia, half of what had been Franklin was now *La Union Hispana,* the Indonesians had taken the difficult task of claiming territory between the Indian and Chinese - which turned out to go remarkably smoothly, once Alex had shown up, smiled, and *did his thing…*
+The French (with President) had carved out a territory in Nouveau Acadia, half of what had been Franklin was now *La Union Hispana,* the Indonesians had taken the difficult task of claiming territory between the Indian and Chinese - which turned out to go remarkably smoothly, once Alex had shown up, smiled, and *did his thing...*

 The Jewish population had settled almost entirely on Gao, along the warmer isthmus, and seemed happy to live with, really, whatever form of government happened to be there, human or gao.